 Before the Star Adventurer GTi was released, the only comparable “GoTo grab and go” mount from Sky-Watcher was the AZ-GTi.
 However, this was an altitude-azimuth mount designed for visual use, not astrophotography.
 The Star Adventurer GTi combines the best of the AZ Gti and the Star Adventurer 2i into one mount.

 In this article, I’ll cover what’s included with the Sky-Watcher Star Adventurer GTi package, and share my early astrophotography using the star tracker in my backyard.
-As I continue to test the Star Adventurer over the coming months, I will add new information and images to this post.
+I have used this mount at several star parties over the past year with great success.

 Setup Pictured Above: